 Airspace with an altitude of 45 m or more (over the “horizontal surface”) within 4 km from the airport, airspace with an altitude of 45 m to 295 m or more within 4 to 18.5 km from the airport: Restricted altitude varies with distance (above the “conical surface”), airport within 18.5 to 24km from the airspace above 295m altitude (above the “outer horizontal surface”) are not allowed to fly.
 Please refer to the MLIT material for the explanation of “horizontal surface(水平表面)”, “conical surface(円錐表面)” and “outer horizontal surface(外側水平表面)”.

 Registration in DIPS-REG and indicate registration IDDrones with a takeoff weight of 100g or more, including batteries, must be registered in the "DIPS-REG (drone registration system)" operated by MLIT Japan to obtain a "registration ID" and indicate it on the aircraft.
 This system will come into effect on June 20, 2022.
 Drone registration is aleady available from December 20, 2021.
 See below for details.

 Install remote ID functionAircraft registered in "DIPS-REG (drone registration system)" after June 20, 2022 are required to be equipped with remote ID function (a function to wirelessly broadcast registration ID, etc. to the surroundings).
+Since the remote ID function includes notification of location information, GPS must also be installed.
 The flight method will be restricted without remote ID function.
 In other words, it is only permitted to fly over the area notified to MLIT after taking necessary measures, or to fly while moored on the ground with a wire.
 It is practically only possible to fly indoors.

 However, aircraft registered by June 19, 2022 will be exempt from installing this remote ID function.
 The above restrictions do not occur.